Artwork by

 Early diagnosis and appropriate treatment can prevent complications.
 Family and friends play a major role in encouraging and supporting the individual to seek treatment and follow it.

-• Initial Consultation and Medical History: During the initial appointment checkup, the doctor needs to know the entire medical history of the patient and their family, followed by their normal mental health, mood patterns, and substance abuse problems.
+• During the initial appointment checkup, the doctor needs to know the entire medical history of the patient and their family, followed by their normal mental health, mood patterns, and substance abuse problems.
 They may also ask for school or work performance reports to get insights into the cognitive abilities of the patient.

-• Physical Exams and Tests: For the next step, the doctor may prescribe several blood tests, physical exams, and imaging tests like Computed Tomography (CT) scan and Magnetic Resonance Imaging (MRI).
+• For the next step, the doctor may prescribe several blood tests, physical exams, and imaging tests like Computed Tomography (CT) scan and Magnetic Resonance Imaging (MRI).

-• Psychometric Assessments: Even psychometric assessments are essential to establish the diagnosis.
+• Even psychometric assessments are essential to establish the diagnosis.

-• Observation of Symptoms: For the final step and confirmed diagnosis, the patient should have experienced symptoms of ‘positive’ schizophrenia in a one-month period.
-These symptoms are hallucinations, delusions, and disorganized speech.
+• For the final step and confirmed diagnosis, the patient should have experienced positive symptoms of Schizophrenia in a one-month period.
+These symptoms are hallucinations, delusions, and disorganised speech.

 • Depressed mood nearly every day